envatic/vue3-web3modal/README.md

 # events;
-Again Some providers dont support events listning you would be wise to use infura;
+Again Some providers dont support events listening;

+You would be wise to use infura;

 > Infura doesnt support binance chain

 ```js